teiid/teiid-openshift-examples/README.md

 To perform the task of converting a vdb, report validation errors, and writing the result to a file, do the following:

 ```
-$cd  vdb-migration
 $mvn exec:java -Dvdb={filepath/to/vdb} -Doutput={filepath/to/convertedvdb}
 ```
 This will perform the vdb conversion and will a valid vdb to the specified output file.
-The output file will only be written ff there are no validation errors
+The output file will only be written if there are no validation errors.

 ## Links